-Policemen have played a pivotal role in Hindi cinema.
-They have not only influenced the common man’s perception of the police force but also inspired khaki-clad officers off the screen to try their luck in movies and tele-serials. sunday mid-day speaks to four such men who have pursued their love for acting while wearing the uniform
+Hindi films have not only influenced the common man's perception of the police but also inspired khaki-clad officers off screen too.
+A look at 4 men who pursued acting while wearing the uniform

 What would Indian cinema be without its good and bad cops?
 Can you imagine Deewar (1975) without Ravi (Shashi Kapoor), a policeman whose staunch values are a stark contrast to his brother Vijay’s (Amitabh Bachchan) corrupt ways and moral degeneration?